-- Discover the wonders of Bali's sea temple at Tanah Lot
+- Discover the wonders of a Balinese sea temple at Tanah Lot

 - Swim in the jungle pools beneath Sekumpul Waterfall

-- Visit the "Gates of Heaven" at Pura Lempuyang
+- Visit the striking "Gateway to Heaven" at Pura Lempuyang

 Chat with a local specialist who can help organize your trip.

-You'll then continue to Tirta Gangga, a royal bathing complex that consists of tropical gardens, wading pools, fish ponds, and fountains.
-You can enjoy a peaceful moment in this cool retreat in the eastern highlands before checking into your hotel in the peaceful countryside of Sidemen.
+After breakfast, start traveling to the east coast of Bali to visit the temples of the beautiful Pura Lempuyang complex.
+With sites spread over various levels, the complex is fascinating to walk around.
+Many visitors stop for photo ops at the spectacular temple nicknamed the "Gateway to Heaven."
+The views along the tour are unforgettable.
+You'll then continue to Tirta Gangga, a royal bathing complex featuring tropical gardens, wading pools, fish ponds, and fountains.
+Enjoy a peaceful moment in this cool retreat in the eastern highlands before checking into your hotel in the peaceful countryside of Sidemen.

 It's your last day in Bali.
-Your driver will pick you up from your hotel and transfer you to the airport in time for your international flight.
+Transfer to the airport in time for your international flight.
+Safe travels!

 Looking for more inspiration for your trip to Indonesia?
 Check out these other Indonesia itineraries, with trekking trips, cultural adventures, and best-of trips to hit the highlights.

 Or, describe your ideal trip and we will connect you with a local specialist to make it happen.